palikar/dotfiles/.emacs.d/EMACS.md

 # PDF-Tools

 Viewing pdf files in emacs!
-Not really intented for big and heavy files but when I have to check on something is does the trick.
+Not really indented for big and heavy files but when I have to check on something is does the trick.

 -   [pdf-tools](https://github.com/politza/pdf-tools)